-PHP support on zoo will end for most sites on January 9, 2019, and for all remaining sites on March 15, 2019.
+PHP support on zoo ended for most sites on January 9, 2019, and will cease for all remaining sites on March 15, 2019.
 Sites migrated to silk hosting should see improved performance, security, and deployment flexibility.

 Migrating sites to silk